learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 rails db:migrate db:seed
 ```

-You can use `rails console` to test out the code from these examples.
+You can use `rails console` to follow along with the examples.
+Remember you'll
+need to relaunch the console each time you make changes to the files.

 ## Foreign Keys

 It all starts in the database. **Foreign keys** are columns that refer to the
 primary key of another table.
 Conventionally, we label foreign keys in Active
 Record using the name of the model you're referencing, and `_id`.
 So for example
-if the foreign key was for a `authors` table it would be `author_id`.
+if the foreign key was for an `authors` table it would be `author_id`.

 We can visualize the relationship between two tables using foreign keys in an
 Entity Relationship Diagram (ERD):